nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 Many people are afraid to contribute to open source because they don't feel up to the task or don't have years of experience or enough in-depth knowledge about something.

 Trust me,
-*The first time is **always** the hardest, and once you get started contributing to open source you will see how easy it is and what are the benefits and rewards.*
+*The first time is **always** the hardest, and once you get started on contributing to open source you will see how easy it is and what are the benefits and rewards.*

 You do not need a degree or an invitation to contribute to open source.
 If you want one, you are hereby cordially invited :).